bethgelab/stylize-datasets/README.md

 ## Citation

-If you this code, please consider citing:
+If you use this code, please consider citing:
 ```
 @article{michaelis2019dragon,
   title={Benchmarking Robustness in Object Detection: